 This is such a lovely doll pattern.
 Perfect for a girly girl whatever her age.

-Sally is such a lovely doll with a very stylish knitted hair.
-It is not for a beginner although the instructions are quite detailed.
+Sally is such a lovely doll with very stylish knitted hair.
+It is not for beginners although the instructions are quite detailed.

 If you like playing with doll dress up, this would be up your alley.
 You can now knit up the doll and a set of clothing like a jacket, a dress, trousers and more.
 Nioknits had also designed a series of dresses, trousers, and shorts.
 A good yarn buster project.